 and then the aggregation is applied using the tumble window specified.
 The resulting count is written to the

 cc_payments_1m_ccy_freq topic every 120 seconds.

-We have seen in this brief article how easy and fast it is to do a count aggregation, all it takes is a Lenses SQL processor being registered.
+So far, we have seen in this brief article how easy and fast it is to do a count aggregation; all it takes is a Lenses SQL processor being registered.

 Lenses SQL Engine and Lenses platform work together to allow you to focus on your business requirements.

 Although counting aggregations are relatively easy to implement via code (yes, it requires you to be a Java/Scala/Clojure developer), it won’t be implemented faster than just registering a Lenses SQL processor via a simple web interface and having deployment and scala out functionality provided out of the box.

 The key information for you to take away from this blog entry is: